preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 Important note about Site Ownership when approval is needed
 ****************************************************************
-Because of caching issues in Sharepoint, it will take some time before Site Owners can access a site.
-It can take up to 2 hours after the site Owners has recieved a notification that says the request was approved.
+Because of caching issues in Sharepoint, it can take some time, even up to 2 hours after approval, before site ownership will work as intended - as set in the Teamwork Creation Wizard in Omnia.
+During this initial period, Site Owners may not have access to the site.

 Templates for site creation
 ****************************